 DME are products that are (a) fabricated primarily and customarily to fulfill a medical purpose; (b) generally not useful in the absence of illness or injury; (c) able to withstand repeated use over an extended period time; and (d) appropriate for home use.
-Includes, but is not limited to, the purchase of medical equipment, replacement parts, and repairs for such items such as canes, crutches, wheelchairs (manual, motorized, custom fitted, and rentals), walkers, commodes, special beds, monitoring equipment, orthotic and prosthetic devices, and the rental of personal emergency response systems (PERS).
+This includes, but is not limited to, the purchase of medical equipment, replacement parts, and repairs for such items such as canes, crutches, w heelchairs (manual, motorized, custom fitted, and rentals), w alkers, commodes, special beds, monitoring equipment, orthotic and prosthetic devices, and the rental of personal emergency response systems (PERS).
 Coverage includes related supplies, repair, and replacement of the equipment.